 Technology: the driving force of humanity’s evolution and apparently the bane of existence for many real estate agents.
 At least, that appears to be the presiding fear, espoused by every RE blogger with a pulse and especially in the face of advancements within artificial intelligence.
-Some go so far as to claim that these advancements will spell “the death of a real estate broker,” bringing to mind a future of self-driving cars, augmented reality, the complete erasure of privacy and ultimately Skynet.
+Some go so far as to claim that these advancements will spell “the death of a real estate broker,” suggesting that AI will usher in future of self-driving cars, augmented reality, the complete erasure of privacy and ultimately Skynet.

 In a sense, they’re right, but not in the manner you would think: robots are not going to take over the world, nor will they make your profession as a real estate agent/broker obsolete.
 Rest assured though, the future has arrived and it is going to change the industry as we know it.
 However, history proves that doesn’t have to be a bad thing.

 Long before agents’ jobs were being threatened by all-knowing robots, there were manual switchboard operators like Rose Trela – a job made defunct by that smartphone sitting in your front pocket.
 Before women like Mrs. Trela, it was others that were being put out of a job by the assembly line.
 300 years before even that?
 It was the printing press – a technological marvel that made scribes obsolete.
 You know, because there was a point of time where every book was handwritten (imagine the hand cramps).
 Ironically, currently that job is the one at risk of dissolution.